vcz-fr/Meetup-Notes/_posts/2025/11/2025-11-25-crossplane-k8s-incidents.md

 title: "Crossplane and Kubernetes incidents"
 ---

-## Crossplane: Deploy Cloud resources fron Kubernetes with no drift
+## Crossplane: Deploy Cloud resources from Kubernetes with no drift
 By Vivien Ramahandry, Lead SRE @ Jump

 ### Context